jamescherti/vim-pathaction/README.md

 The **vim-pathaction** Vim plugin provides an interface for executing `.pathaction.yaml` rules directly from Vim through the [pathaction cli](https://github.com/jamescherti/pathaction), a flexible tool for running commands on files and directories.

-Think of `pathaction` like a Makefile for your entire filesystem.
+Think of `pathaction` like a Makefile for any file or directory in the filesystem.
 It uses a `.pathaction.yaml` file to figure out which command to run, and you can even use Jinja2 templating to make those commands dynamic.
 You can also use tags to define multiple actions for the exact same file type, like setting up one tag to run a script, and another to debug it.

 This tool is for software developers who manage multiple projects across diverse ecosystems and want to eliminate the cognitive load of switching between different build tools, environment configurations, and deployment methods.
 Just run one single command on any file and trust that it gets handled correctly.